snitko/cssdryer2/README.txt

   sudo gem sources -a http://gems.github.com sudo gem install snitko-cssdryer2

+2) Put this is config/environments/development.rb:

+  require 'css_dryer_2'

-2) If you're planning to use it with rails application, then go to rails application folder and run 'script/generate cssdryer2'.
+3) Go to rails application folder and run:

+  'script/generate cssdryer2'.

 This will generate neccessary rake tasks.

-3) Put this is config/environments/development.rb:

-  require 'cssdryer2'

-  # in case it was installed from GitHub use
-  require 'snitko-cssdryer2'
+Step 2 is mandatory before that.

 4) In dev environment, to generate css on any changes in .ncss files, put this in ApplicationController: